ansys/pychemkin/doc/source/index.rst

         :link: user_guide
         :link-type: doc

-        Understand key concepts for using PyChemkin, how to set up and run a basic reactor model, and where you can find supporting information.
+        Understand key concepts for using PyChemkin.
+Also learn how to set up and run a basic reactor model and where you can find supporting information.

     .. grid-item-card:: API reference :fa:`book-bookmark`
         :link: autoapi/index